mozilla/butter/README.md

 Using Butter with Cornfield
 ---------------------------

 In order for Cornfield to operate correctly ( being able to save, load, and publish ) you will need to install mongodb.
-You can find a good guide to do so [here](http://www.mongodb.org/display/DOCS/Quickstart)
+You can find a good guide to do so [here](http://www.mongodb.org/display/DOCS/Quickstart).
+Before starting up you Cornfield server be sure that you have MongoDB running or else it will fail to start.

 Environment Setup
 -----------------